Overview of FCC Compliance Testing

 Corpbiz will then compile an FCC test report that shows your device has passed the required FCC tests meeting the FCC standard(s).

-The applicant will then provide Corpbiz with all appropriate documentation for the FCC Filing.
-The FCC test report & the other documentation will be forwarded to our Telecommunications Certification Body (TCB), which will obtain the grant.
+The applicant will then provide Corpbiz with all appropriate paper works for the FCC Filing.
+The FCC test report & the other paper works will be forwarded to our Telecommunications Certification Body (TCB), which will obtain the grant.

 Step 7: Certification and Filing